s1vax/Pwnagotchi/README.md

 <br>

 ### ✅ Safe environments and measures
-You can target a personal network with the pwnagotchi attack as a proof of use, or simply put it in passive mode.
+You can target a personal network with the pwnagotchi attack as a proof of use, or simply put it in passive mode (`manual mode`).
 The repository will explain in detail how to do this.

 <br>
 <br>